darvil82/lanat-docs/Lanat/topics/Errors.md

 ```

 Here, if `arg1` throws an error with a level of `INFO`, it will be shown, but will not cause the program to exit.
-However, if `arg2` throws it, it will, because the minimum exit error level is set to `INFO` on the sub-command.
+However, if `arg2` throws it, it will, because the exit error threshold is set to `INFO` on the sub-command.

 </step>
 </procedure>